LNXSeus/Advancely/README.md

     * `0`: A simple on/off toggle (manual checklist item).
     * `>0`: A progress-based counter that completes when the target is reached.
     * `-1`: An infinite counter with no completion state.
+    * **Row 2 Toggle**: You can check the "Row 2" box to force a custom goal to appear in the middle row of the overlay.
 * **Multi-Stage Goals**: Design complex, sequential objectives.
 Each goal has a parent name and icon, and a list of `Stages`.
 Each stage is a smaller goal that must be completed in order.
 A stage's `Type` determines its trigger:
     * **Stat/Achievement**: Triggers when a specific stat reaches its target or an achievement is earned (read from the